wri/aqueduct_analyze_locations/data_download/instructions.md

 Date: 2019/07/05
 Author: Rutger Hofste

-Thank you for downloading Aqueduct data.
-This document will help you understand the data.
-Before diving into the results, make sure to familirize yourself with our technical notes (todo:insert link).
+This document will help you understand the downloaded Aqueducrt data.
+Before diving into the results, make sure to familiarize yourself with our technical notes (todo:insert link).
 For questions, check out our FAQ page (todo:insert link)

 Downloaded data comes in three flavors:
 1. Annual Baseline